shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-segment-pixel.md

     Value".
 1. In the **Max Usersync Pixels** field, enter the number of user sync pixels that are allowed on the pixel.
-    - User sync pixels are pixels that Xandr fires on the back of the segment pixel to sync our user IDs with yours.
+    - User sync pixels are pixels that Microsoft Advertising fires on the back of the segment pixel to sync our user IDs with yours.
 This is done to improve reach and audience targeting, however, you may want to consider limiting them so as to not affect page load performance.
-User sync pixels make it possible for Xandr to recognize users even when they're viewing pages that don't contain
+User sync pixels make it possible for Microsoft Advertising to recognize users even when they're viewing pages that don't contain Microsoft Advertising ad tags.
-      Xandr ad tags.
 Why is this important?
       Buyers benefit from being able to target by segment and frequency, and sellers benefit by monetizing their inventory.
 1. **Keep user in segment**: select